 Starting a sales report with a summary allows one to present the most important things you want to communicate with the sales report.

-There are plenty of details you can include in your sales report.
-But over including information can detract your audience from the fundamental insight you want to highlight.
+There are plenty of details you can include in your sales report template.
+But over including Information can detract your audience from the fundamental insight you want to highlight.
 Instead, tailor your sales report to laser-focus on specific metrics that play a significant role in your sales process.

 How to Write a Sales Report